scaleflex/filerobot-image-editor/README.md

 | **`label`**   | string ***Required***                                   | ''                        | The option's label will be shown to the user                                                                                                                                                                                                                                                                          |
 | **`onClick`** | function (triggerSaveModal, triggerSave) ***Required*** | `undefined`               | The function will be triggered on clicking the option, it receives 2 parameters 1st is a function calls the saving modal, 2nd is a function calls saving directly and both of those functions accepts (1 argument as a callback function that's same as [`onSave function`](#onsave) called after the saving process) |
 | **`icon`**    | HTML Element \| string \| React Component               | `null`                    | The option's icon will be shown before the label                                                                                                                                                                                                                                                                      |
-> Note: you must provide an [`onSave`](#onsave) callback function on using any of the passed functions to the option's onClick function. example,
+> NOTE: you must provide an [`onSave`](#onsave) callback function on using any of the passed functions to the option's onClick function. example,
 ```js
 [